brotkrueml/extpagetitle/README.md

 ## Requirements

-The extension requires TYPO3 v9 LTS.
+The extension works with TYPO3 v9 LTS or TYPO3 10.0.

 ## Why should you use this extension?